-The Bradley Department of Electrical and Computer Engineering at Virginia Tech seeks applicants for a tenured or tenure-track faculty position in wireless communications and networking.
-The position is open for Assistant, Associate, or Full Professor candidates, with named professorship opportunities possible for truly exceptional applicants.
+The Bradley Department of Electrical and Computer Engineering at Virginia Tech seeks applicants for a tenure-track faculty position in wireless communications and networking at the level of Assistant Professor.

 - A Ph.D. in electrical engineering, computer engineering, or a closely related field, earned prior to employment

-- Ability to articulate a coherent agenda of collaborative research or scholarship and to identify potential funding sources to support such research
+- Ability to articulate a coherent agenda of collaborative research and scholarship and to identify potential funding sources to support research

 - Effective communication skills

 - Ability and willingness to work collaboratively with faculty from a variety of disciplines